AriFordsham/GHCWiki/new-ghci-debugger.md

 ### Starting the debugger

 The debugger is integrated with GHCi, and it is on by default.
+XXX Not true at the moment; you still have to use the -fhpc flag.
 The debugger slows program execution down by a factor of approximately XXX times.
-You can turn it off (to avoid the slowdown) using the `-fno-debug` command line argument, when you start GHCi.
+You can turn it off (to avoid the slowdown) using the XXX command line argument, when you start GHCi.

 ### Setting breakpoints